vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Export-vRLIJsonSpec.md

 ## Synopsis

-Create VMware Aria Operations for Logs Deployment JSON specification using the Planning and Preparation workbook
+Create VMware Aria Operations for Logs Deployment JSON specification using the Planning and Preparation Workbook

 ## Syntax